eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions: Overview of the eHIJING event generator

 \paragraph{Multiple collisions.} When an energetic jet propagates through the nuclear medium, partons in the jet shower will encounter multiple collisions with the nuclear target remnants.
 The corresponding collision rate for parton $a$ is related to the transverse-momentum-dependent (TMD) gluon distribution density at small $x$

-where $\rho_A$ is the nucleon density inside the nucleus with atomic number $A$, $\phi_g$ is the effective TMD gluon distribution function per nucleon, $d_A=N_c^2-1$ and $C_2(a)$ is the quadratic Casimir in the color representation of parton $a$.
+where $\rho_N$ is the nucleon density inside the nucleus with atomic number $A$, $\phi_g$ is the effective TMD gluon distribution function per nucleon, $d_A=N_c^2-1$ and $C_2(a)$ is the quadratic Casimir in the color representation of parton $a$.
 For a quark $C_2(q)=C_F=(N_c^2-1)/2N_c$ and $C_2(g)=C_A=N_c$ for a gluon.
-The momentum fraction carried by these exchanged gluons $x_g = x_B\bfk^2/Q^2$ is small and gluon number density can be large.
+The momentum fraction carried by these exchanged gluons $x_g = x_B\bfk^2/Q^2$ is small, and gluon number density can be large.
 The emergent gluon saturation scale $Q_s^2 \propto A^{1/3}$ dictates the typical scale of $\bfk$ in this regime \cite{Mueller:1999wm}.
 When $Q_s^2\gg \Lambda_{\rm QCD}$, a weakly-coupled model calculation of $\phi_g(x_g, \bfk)$ is possible \cite{McLerran:1993ni,McLerran:1994vd}.
 Therefore, we will use a saturation-motivated ansatz to model $\phi_g(x_g, \bfk)$ and generate multiple collisions for propagating shower partons.
 When each new parton is created in the hard process or the parton shower, a sequence of multiple collisions is sampled based on Eq.~(\ref{eq:multiple_collisions}).

 \paragraph{Modified parton shower and fragmentation.} Multiple collisions will modify the QCD splitting functions in the medium.
 We will use the higher-twist and generalized higher-twist results for the medium modified splitting function $\Delta P_{ij}$, which will be implemented into eHIJING by modifying the $\bfl$-ordered parton shower and fragmentation in Pythia8.
 For this, we adopt a similar idea from Ref.~\cite{Chang:2014fba} to model the in-medium collinear fragmentation function.
-Medium-modified splittings with a transverse momentum $|\bfl|$ larger than $Q_s$ will be added to the Pythia8 parton shower program, while the modifications with transverse momentum smaller than $Q_s$ are handled by a separate routine at the end of the jet shower in Pythia8 leading to modified parton fragmentation.
+Medium-modified splittings with a transverse momentum $|\bfl|$ larger than $Q_s$ will be added to the Pythia8 parton shower program, while the modifications with transverse momentum smaller than $Q_s$ are handled by a separate routine after the parton level Pythia8 simulation is finished, leading to modified parton fragmentation.
 With this implementation of the modified jet shower, we can study the medium-modified transverse-momentum-dependent fragmentation.